Troy Day

 1. Evolutionary Medicine

-Research objectives in this area centre on two broad topics: (1) the evolution of pathogen virulence, and (2) the evolution of senescence.
+Research objectives in this area centre on three broad topics: (A) the evolution of pathogen virulence, (B) the control infectious diseases and drug resistance, and (C) the evolution of senescence.

-(1) Evolutionary theory is challenging the deeply entrenched notion that successful pathogens eventually evolve toward benign coexistence with their hosts.
+(A) Evolutionary theory is challenging the deeply entrenched notion that successful pathogens eventually evolve toward benign coexistence with their hosts.
 Emerging theory and experimental data have revealed that the degree of evolved virulence (defined as parasite-induced host mortality) depends on the ecology of both host and parasite.
 The challenge for theoreticians and empiricists is to discover the specific factors that direct virulence evolution.
-We are currently exploring a number of open theoretical questions in this area, including questions involving the quantitative genetics of virulence evolution, virulence evolution in multi-host and more realistic ecological settings, and virulence evolution in spatially structured populations.
+Our group is currently exploring a number of open theoretical questions in this area, including questions involving the quantitative genetics of virulence evolution, virulence evolution in multi-host and more realistic ecological settings, and virulence evolution in spatially structured populations.
+A monograph on evolutionary epidemiology is currently underway with Sylvain Gandon for Oxford University Press.

 Both males and females of many species have evolved surprisingly intricate characteristics that appear to be involved in sexual interactions between the two.
 Much of the current thinking about how such traits evolve is based on the premise that there is an evolutionary conflict of interest between the two parties over many aspects of mating and reproduction.